netdata/netdata/collectors/REFERENCE.md

         // attach a metric to it
         rd = rrddim_add(st, "id", "name", multiplier, divider, algorithm);
     }
-    else {
-        // this chart is already created
-        // let Netdata know we start a new iteration on it rrdset_next(st);
-    }

     // give the collected value(s) to the chart rrddim_set_by_pointer(st, rd, collected_value);